Base64 Encoding in Go

 Base64 is a common method for encoding binary data as ASCII text.
 It is often used for transmitting data over media that only supports ASCII characters, such as email and HTML.

-In Go, you can encode a byte slice as Base64 using the standard library's encoding/base64 package.
-Here's an example of encoding a string:
+In Go, you can encode a byte slice as Base64 using the standard library's encoding/base64

 package main